bendechrai/write-your-own-web-store-in-hours/STEP-0-PRE-WORKSHOP.md

 ## Auth0 Account

 > Auth0 is an easy to implement, adaptable authentication and authorization platform.
 Basically, they make your login box awesome.
-When you sign up, you'll get a 22-day left trial to experiment with all the features.
+When you sign up, you'll get a 22-day trial to experiment with all the features.
 After that, you'll revert to the free-tier Starter plan.

 - [x] Sign up for a [free Auth0 account](https://ben.sc/auth0-signup) 👉
 - [x] Check your ✉️ email for a verification link